SomeWeekendReading/someweekendreading.github.io/_posts/2021-04-08-reading-mrna-vaccines.md

       to the rest of the virus particle.
     - But in the vaccine, we have _just_ the spike, and in its original form it's not stable.
 It would fold up the wrong way, and your body would produce antibodies that don't correspond to what's on the actual virus.
-This was a discoery of the [Mclellan group at UT Austin](https://www.mclellanlab.org/), in their 2017 work on the MERS virus <sup id="fn3a">[[3]](#fn3)</sup>: if you substitute proline, it gets more rigid and stays in the right shape.
+This was a discovery of the [Mclellan group at UT Austin](https://www.mclellanlab.org/), in their 2017 work on the MERS virus <sup id="fn3a">[[3]](#fn3)</sup>: if you substitute proline, it gets more rigid and stays in the right shape.
 (Once again, we're very lucky: RNA